paritytech/research/docs/Polkadot/security/keys/1-accounts-more.md

 ## Curves

-There exist two commonly used elliptic curves for account keys in blockchain systems: secp256k1 and Ed25519.
+secp256k1 and Ed25519 are two elliptic curves commonly used for account keys in blockchain systems.
 For slightly more speed, FourQ is a viable alternative, though it may be excessive for blockchain use, as implementations are rare and it appears to be covered by older, though not fully expired, patents.
 Additionally, for fast signature verification in zkSNARKs a relevant choice is Zcash's JubJub.
 However, JubJub is not part of Polkadot's roadmap and also lacks widespread implementation support.

 ### How much secp256k1 support?